PDC-support/hpc-intro-retired/_episodes/05-filesystems.md

 - AFS is *not accessible* to compute nodes on Beskow.
 All jobs must run on Lustre.
 - AFS has limited usage quota, typically 5 GB per user - no quota is enforced on Lustre.
 - Lustre is a high-performance file system - AFS is slow.
-- Lustre supports standard (POSIX) Access Control Lists (ACLs) - AFS has own implementation of ACLs.
+- Lustre supports standard Access Control Lists (ACLs) - AFS has own implementation of ACLs.

 > ## Exploring your AFS directory
 >